BIBB

 If this is your first time working with APIs in Power BI, I recommend you check the article “Power Query Web.Contents cheat sheet walkthrough”.

-SP's API's better performance comes from two factors: the ability to batch responses and request only the required columns; yes, it is a bit more complex, and you will have to deal directly with M, but remember #MisForMagic, and it is always fun.
+SharePoint API’s better performance comes from two factors: the ability to batch responses and request only the required columns.
+Yes, it is a bit more complex, and you will have to deal directly with M, but remember #MisForMagic, and it is always fun.

-There are a few key advantages to using the SharePoint API to connect to SharePoint data in Power BI instead of using the SharePoint list connector.
-These advantages include the following:
+There are a few key advantages to using the SharePoint API to connect to SharePoint data in Power BI instead of using the SharePoint list connector:

 • Improved performance: The SharePoint API allows users to select only the data they want to use.
 It can be faster and more efficient than the SharePoint list connector.
 This is because the connector will pull in all the data from the SharePoint list or library, which can take longer and use more resources.